-From here you can just right click anywhere in the grey and select restore.
+From here you can just right-click anywhere in the grey and select restore.
 This will pop up a window for you to choose the title templates from their location on your computer.
-So I’m going to find our free shine title templates to use for this example.
+So I’m going to find a free title template to use for this example.
 Once I’ve found them, you should see that there’s a variety of different versions of the same project, each in a different standardized framerate.
 This is something that we’ve done so you can choose the right frame rate for your current project.
-This is because at the moment, DaVinci Resolve has troubles switching timeline frame rates mid-project.
+This is because, at the moment, DaVinci Resolve has troubles switching timeline frame rates mid-project.
 So let’s say that we have a project that’s using a frame rate of 29.97, we want to select the project with that framerate listed in the title.
 Great!

 Go up to the media pool here which holds your text templates.
-And we’re simply going to click and drag overtop of them to highlight them and then copy them by going by hitting control or command C, or by going up to edit, copy.
+And we’re simply going to click and drag over the top of them to highlight them and then copy them by going by hitting control or command C, or by going up to edit, copy.

-Now with this copied, we’re going to save our project quickly and then go back to our project manager.
-To do this, go back up to file, project manager, and then from here we can open back up our previous project that we were working on.
+Now with this copy, we’re going to save our project quickly and then go back to our project manager.
+To do this, go back up to file, project manager, and then from here, we can open back up the previous project that we were working on.

 To access the items that you can change within these templates, highlight the template that you’re working with, and go up to the inspector window here, making sure that the fusion tab is selected.
 From here you can make changes to different elements depending on the template in question, but for this one, we can change what the text says,